Chromatic Numbers of Exact Distance Graphs: Explicit upper bounds on the chromatic number of exact distance graphs

-We say a path is \textit{optimal} if it is a shortest path between its end-points.
-To prove Theorem~\ref{dcolplan}\,(b), we use the following easy result which states that a decomposition in which all subgraphs are optimal paths is $f$-flat for $f(k)=2k+1$.
+We say a path is \emph{optimal} if it is a shortest path between its end-points.
+The following easy result states that a decomposition $\mathcal{H}=(H_1,\dots,H_\ell)$ in which each subgraph $H_i$ is an optimal path in $G-\bigcup_{1\le j< i}V(H_j)$ is $f$-flat for $f(k)=2k+1$.
+We call such a decomposition an \emph{optimal-path decomposition}.

 \begin{lem}[Van den Heuvel et al.~\cite{vdHetal16}] \mbox{}\\* Let $G$ be a graph, $y$ be a vertex of~$G$, and $P$ be an optimal path in $G$.
 Then $P$ contains at most $2k+1$ vertices of the closed $k$-neighbourhood $N^k[y]$ of $y$. \end{lem}